Shubham (film): Reception

 R. G. Vijayasarathy from IANS wrote that "The film will be more remembered for Giri’s photography than any other thing.
 He is certainly the best in the team.
 Shubham has rich technical values but with a poor story and script".
 A critic from Rediff.com wrote that "It is the story and direction that is the major letdown".
 A critic from Vijaya Karnataka gave the film a positive review.
 A critic from Viggy wrote that "In a nutshell, watch Shubham if you haven't seen a technically good Kannada film in the recent past".
 A critic from Chitraloka wrote that "N Films has made a very good attempt to remain different from the usual run of the mill films.
 This is worth more than your ticket price.
 Go watch it".
+Sify wrote "Director Ravi R Gharani’s Shubam that carried a lot of pre-release hype takes off on a promising note but post interval fails miserably.
+Stunning visuals of virgin locations and good music are the highlights of this otherwise disappointing film".